Bridging the divide: axion searches and axino phenomenology at colliders: Axion axino model

 After electroweak symmetry breaking, the axino shares the same charges of the unbroken symmetries as the neutralinos of the MSSM which allows for mixing between the neutralinos and the axino.
 This mixing is implemented as a $5 \times 5$ unitary mixing matrix where an additional row and column are added to the neutralino mixing matrix of the MSSM to account for the additional axino state~\cite{choi2001analysis, bae2012cosmology}.
 In the case where the two heaviest neutralinos are mostly wino and bino, and they are much heavier than the lighter neutralino states, the mixing between the axino and mostly higgsino states and the heavier neutralinos is negligible.
 In the mass basis, we have heavier neutralino states $\tilde{\chi}_{3}^{0}$ and $\tilde{\chi}_{4}^{0}$ which consist mostly of electroweak gauginos, $\tilde{\chi}_{1}^{0}$ and $\tilde{\chi}_{2}^{0}$ which consist mostly of the neutral higgsinos with $\tilde{\chi}_{1}^{0}$ taken to be the NLSP, and an approximately pure axino state which we take to be the LSP.

-The derivation of the mixing matrix is described in more detail in the Appendix.
+The derivation of the mixing matrix is described in more detail in the appendix~\ref{sec:appendix}.
 The mixing matrix should diagonalize the neutralino mass matrix:

 In the limit where the electroweak gaugino masses are much larger than $m_{Z}$, we can perturbatively diagonalize the mass matrix to get an approximate mixing matrix~\cite{beylin2008diagonalization, bae2012cosmology}.
-The mixing matrix gives us axino mixings which are suppressed by $y_{a} \sim 1/f_{a}$ and mixings with the gauginos are suppressed by $\frac{m_{Z}}{M_{1}}$ and $\frac{m_{Z}}{M_{2}}$ which is small if the mostly gaugino neutralino states are taken to be heavy.
+The mixing matrix gives us axino mixings which are suppressed by $y_{a} \sim 1/f_{a}$.
+We also have gaugino mixings which are suppressed by $\frac{m_{Z}}{M_{1}}$ and $\frac{m_{Z}}{M_{2}}$ which are small if the mostly gaugino neutralino states are taken to be heavy.
+The masses of $\tilde{\chi}_{1}^{0}$ and $\tilde{\chi}_{2}^{0}$ are~\cite{Martin:1997ns,beylin2008diagonalization, bae2012cosmology}